Process Systems Engineering

 The closing date for applications is December 31, 2018.
 Applicants should send a curriculum vitae, statement of research and teaching interests, and contact information for three references to Professor Eric Croiset, Chair, Department of Chemical Engineering, https://cheserv13.uwaterloo.ca/OFAS/index.php.

 The University of Waterloo respects, appreciates and encourages diversity and is committed to accessibility for persons with disabilities.
 The University of Waterloo encourages applications from all qualified individuals, including women, members of visible minorities, Aboriginal peoples, and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority in the recruitment process.
 The University of Waterloo offers some unique reasons to apply.
 Three reasons to apply: http://uwaterloo.ca/fauw/why.

 The Department of Chemical Engineering offers a collegial, interdisciplinary and collaborative research environment.
-With 34 faculty members and an annual enrolment of 550 undergraduate and over 230 graduate students, it is one of the largest Chemical Engineering departments in Canada.
-The Department is benefiting from its relatively new home, a 115,000 square-foot building with 48 state-of-the-art research labs and new instructional spaces.
-The undergraduate programs in Chemical Engineering, Nanotechnology Engineering (jointly with Departments of Chemistry and Electrical and Computer Engineering) and Biomedical Engineering draw the top students from across Canada.
+With 34 faculty members and an annual enrolment of 550 undergraduate and over 200 graduate students, it is one of the largest Chemical Engineering departments in Canada.
+The department is benefiting from its new home, a 115,000 square-foot building with 48 state-of-the-art research labs and new instructional spaces.
+The undergraduate programs in Chemical Engineering, Nanotechnology Engineering (jointly with the Departments of Chemistry and Electrical and Computer Engineering) and Biomedical Engineering draw the top students from across Canada.